Search This Blog

 Sara's PPT presentation is available for download at this LINK.

-Located adjacent to NBP and with multiple dining destinations, The Mall at University Town Center (UTC) was a perfect venue for attendees to explore for their two-hour lunch.
+Located adjacent to NBP and with multiple dining destinations, The Mall at University Town Center (UTC) was a perfect venue for attendees to explore during their two-hour lunch.

 Lunch at Season 52